Boolean101/boolean101.github.io/_posts/2021-06-29-MoveBuddy-StageBuddy.md

 - ...

 We wrote a GPO-proposal explaining the new logic, naming conventions were decided on, a governance system was put in place, ... .<br/>
-Powershell was used to gather the information about the existing group policy objects.<br/>
+Powershell was used to gather the information about the existing Group Policy objects.<br/>
 <br/>
 Based off of this huge project, smaller projects derived, these are the ones I briefly want to touch on in this post.<br/>
 <br/>